cincarnato/cdidatagrid/README.md

-# cdidatagrid
+# cdidatagrid zf2

 Zend Framework 2 module.

-It allows you to render a datagrid from an entity Doctrine 2.
+It allows you to render a datagrid from an Doctrine2 entity.

-Features: Pager, Filter, Order, Add, edit, view and delete records
+Features: Paginate, Filter, Order, Add, edit, view and delete records

 -----------------------------------------------------------------------